nodertc-io/nodertc-installer/README.md

 ## NodeRTC Agent Installer

-### Client
+### Create your configuration

-* Create your nodertc client agent toml configuration file under /home/$USER/.nodertc/conf, where $USER is your user.
+You need first to create the agent config under /home/$USER/.nodertc/conf/agent.conf, where $USER is your user.

+For the configuration, NodeRTC allows one device to act as a client, as a server or both.
+Below you will find client and server examples.

+#### Client

-A sample toml file:
+A sample client toml file:

 ```toml
 serverAddr = "devices.tunnel.nodertc.live"